Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 Microlearning has to be bite-sized from the beginning

 Microlearning doesn’t mean chopping up existing content into lots of smaller chunks and repackaging it back together, that’s still going to take the same amount of time to complete.
-The best microlearning is that which was always designed to be bite-sized learning.
+The best microlearning is that which has been specifically designed to be bite-sized.

 Learning design is as important as both the content and the format

-THRIVE’s Content Club is designed with the learner’s engagement in mind, and in tandem focuses on the positive changes you want to see in your learners.
+Thrive Content is designed with the learner’s engagement in mind, and in tandem focuses on the positive changes you want to see in your learners.
 No gimmicks, no afterthoughts.
 If it doesn’t engage us, it doesn’t go in.

 Microlearning encourages continuous learning

 Continuous learning is essential in today’s world.
 We are already doing this day to day.
-If you want to learn something you google it.
-And the expectation is you’ll have the answer within minutes, sometimes even seconds.
+If you want to learn something, you Google it.
+The expectation is then that you’ll have the answer within minutes, sometimes even seconds.

 Microlearning’s grounding in learning theory shows why it’s so useful.
-It lets learners tailor their learning around their modern lives.
-And it encourages them to come back for more.
+It lets learners tailor their learning around their modern lives, and encourages them to come back for more.
 What more could you ask for?

 Find out for yourself how our content could work in your organisation by getting a free demo today.